South Asian Women Are Finally Getting More Screen Time, And It's Long Overdue

 "Creating more inclusive roles that showcase leading South Asian women inspires millions of people who look like them to take up space and use their voice to rewrite the stereotype of what a brown girl ‘should’ be, whether that's in her career ambitions, fashion choices or any other aspect of life."

-But while Hollywood has been casting more brown women, it's also been criticised for mainly selecting actresses with fairer complexions, such as Priyanka Chopra, Deepika Padukone and Indira Varma.
+But while Hollywood has been casting more brown women, it's also been criticized for mainly selecting actresses with fairer complexions, such as Priyanka Chopra, Deepika Padukone and Indira Varma.

 Colourism, where fairer complexions are viewed as more worthy than darker skin tones, is deeply embedded in South Asian communities around the world.
 Many have capitalised on this through skin lightening creams and bleaching products.